GMOD/jbrowse-components/packages/website/docs/bcc2020_plugin_development.md

 yarn develop --port 9000
 ```

 This will start the plugin for the arc renderer on port 9000.
-Now, keep the
+Now, we will keep
-UCSC API plugin running on port 9001, and visit
+the UCSC API plugin running on port 9001, and then visit

 http://localhost/myfolder/?config=http://localhost:9000/config_arc_renderer.json

 This will load the following file
 https://github.com/cmdcolin/jbrowse-plugin-arc-renderer/blob/master/assets/config_arc_renderer.json

-Note that this is rendering the data from the UCSC API, showing enhancer-gene
-interactions!
+This loads both the UCSCPlugin and the ArcRendererPlugin at the same time, and
+renders the UCSC GeneHancer interactions as arcs

 ![](/jb2/img/bcc2020_img2.png)

-### Making completely custom view types
+### Making custom view types with plugins

 Many new things are possible by making completely custom view types in JBrowse 2

-Plugins can basically register a new view type that is a ReactComponent without much else, allowing integration of diverse other view types that are not really constrained at all
+Plugins can basically register a new view type that is a ReactComponent without
+much else, allowing integration of diverse other view types that are not really
+constrained at all

 Here is a template we can work from

 https://github.com/cmdcolin/jbrowse-plugin-barchart-view

-Here is a silly example with a custom Hello world view type
+Here is a silly example with a custom Hello world view type.
+I started this as
+a "bar chart" concept but only got as far as making it say hello world.

+Looking at the code, it is fairly simple and demonstrates that we can basically
+have any sort of ReactComponent rendered into our view.
+That means we could
+have a gene expression heatmap, barchart, get charts dynamically from an R
+server side component, make a graph genome, etc. The ideas are endless!
+And we
+can make it interact with other views!

 ![](/jb2/img/bcc2020_img3.png)